Existence of common zeros for commuting vector fields on $3$-manifolds II. Solving global difficulties: The Morse-Smale case

 Letting $n\to\infty$ we find $(D_zP)\dot{\alpha}(0)=\lambda\dot{\alpha}(0)$ where $\lambda=\lim(t_{n+1}/t_n)$ depends only on $\alpha$ and $x_n$.
 The second item follows.
 The exact same argument proves the last item. \end{proof}

 \paragraph{Coincidence of the derivatives --} Let us come back to our context.
 Let $\cA^s_j\dans U$ be as constructed in Lemma \ref{l.continuation}: this is the union of stable periodic orbits $\gamma^{s,c}_j$ of $Y'$.
-Let $\Sigma^s_j\dans U$ be a small section transverse to this annulus which is \emph{everywhere} orthogonal to $Y$.
+Let $\Sigma^s_j\dans U$ be a small { two dimensional} section transverse to this annulus which is \emph{everywhere} {transverse} to $Y$.